Behaviour

 - There is an automatic and intrinsic reward for good behaviour in the level of trust and freedom allowed and the good relationships and happy atmosphere enjoyed

-- The school primarily uses the ‘House ‘system to reward good conduct/work with points that contribute to the house; personal success is also rewarded in the form of certificates and trophies
+- The school uses the ‘House ‘system to reward good conduct/work with points that contribute to the House totals; personal success is also rewarded in the form of certificates and trophies

-- For primary aged children teachers operate a ‘traffic light’ or behaviour ladder system to teach young children to modify behaviour
+- For primary aged children teachers use a behaviour ladder system to teach young children to modify behaviour and motivate them towards good behaviour

 - Good work is rewarded by being published in some way or by showing it to another person for praise

-- Other rewards include special privileges and activities such as “golden time” or special treats and letters of commendation home.
+- Other rewards include special privileges and activities such as “golden time”, special treats or letters of commendation home.

 Discipline

-- We endeavour to observe and prevent poor behaviour where possible.
+- We endeavour to observe and prevent poor behaviour as far as possible.
 Otherwise we try to intervene early to minimise disruption or to stop escalation

 - Discipline targets the behaviour, not the person, and is dealt with on the basis of the principles behind the behaviour e.g. disrespect or dishonesty, etc.

 - The school operates an assertive discipline policy.
-This means that where the boundaries are clear and sufficient warning about consequences given, and the pupils are of an age of understanding to control their behaviour, then staff will act decisively if they observe poor behaviour.
+This means that where the boundaries are clear, when sufficient warning about consequences has been given, and if the pupils are of an age and ability to control their behaviour, then staff will act decisively when poor behaviour is observed.
 They will take exception to behaviour as unacceptable because of the principle being broken and the negative effect or potential consequences.
-To minimise disruption to lessons a pupil will be removed (exit procedure) and will often have a reflection time using a prompt sheet (eg. Reflection Sheet) before the matter is discussed and a sanction applied if appropriate.
+To minimise disruption to lessons a pupil will generally be removed (exit procedure) and will often have a reflection time using a prompt sheet before the matter is discussed and a sanction applied as appropriate.
 Where poor behaviour is reported, then an investigation will precede action.

 Bullying and Child-on-child Abuse